raiyans/tech264-cloud/cloud_code_along/app_and_db_code_along_pt3.md

 2. Under **Instance details**, Select **No, capture only a managed image**.
 3. Enable **Automatically delete this virtual machine after creating the image**.
 4. Name image appropriately.
-5. Run `sudo waagent -deprovision+user` inside our DB SSH to remove delete information we no longer need, then return to Azure window.
+5. **Important** Run `sudo waagent -deprovision+user` inside our DB SSH to remove delete information we no longer need, then return to Azure window.
 6. Add tags.
 7. Review, then create.